liledix4/Transparency/WorkWeek0_5.md

 For a long time, I was thinking about advertising other projects with my effort, and in exchange I'd promote something of my own.
 It was a thing during PvZ Road Trip.

 With P4P, I'd like to bring the concept to the next level.
 There's a new situation, I have a big project Bombs vs. Sleepwalkers.
 I can mention various other projects and individual authors on the BvS website, also I can provide special content for them – but I would ask others to support BvS, spread the word about it, and probably some collaborations may be possible.
 Ideally, this campaign should be regular, it's not one-off.
 And everybody wins – if BvS gets attention, it's better for other projects too from the advertisement standpoint.

+Because BvS and my YouTube channel are two separate projects, that's where P4P works.
+My YT channel advertises BvS, and BvS advertises my YT channel, with special integration like "every commission and donation on my YT channel helps to improve BvS".

 ## F social media!